If you are an employee, please click here to add a US personal bank (deposit) account

 - Overview and prerequisites

-- Adding a withdrawal account for employee reimbursement
+- Adding a business bank account for employee reimbursement

 - Setup troubleshooting and FAQ